Current validation practice undermines surgical AI development: Introduction

-The present work aims to initiate a paradigm shift in the validation of surgical AI algorithms.
-It evolved from an international, multidisciplinary effort initiated at a dedicated workshop during the 2023 annual meeting of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) -- one of the leading international societies for minimally invasive surgery.
-The workshop brought together leading experts in SDS, surgery, and AI, and laid the foundation for translating findings from the \textit{Metrics Reloaded} initiative into the video-centric context of surgery.
-Building on the outcomes of this workshop, we subsequently launched a large-scale Delphi process that brought together a global panel of more than 90 experts to systematically identify, refine, and consolidate validation pitfalls specific to surgical video analysis.
+The present work aims to advance more rigorous and clinically grounded validation of surgical AI.
+It began with a workshop at the 2023 annual meeting of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES), which laid the foundation for translating the \textit{Metrics Reloaded} initiative into the video-centric context of surgery.
+Over the following three years, we conducted a large-scale Delphi process with more than 90 experts to systematically identify and refine validation pitfalls specific to surgical video analysis.

-Specifically, this work makes the following pioneering contributions to the safe clinical adoption of surgical AI: \begin{itemize} \item \textbf{Consensus-based catalog of validation pitfalls:} We introduce the first comprehensive list of pitfalls in the validation of surgical AI, together with their potential consequences and real-world risks.
-This catalog resulted from a combined approach including a literature review, agentic internet research, and a consensus-driven expert process. \item \textbf{Evidence for high occurrence of pitfalls:} Through a systematic literature review, we demonstrate that these pitfalls frequently occur in current surgical AI studies. \item \textbf{Experimental demonstration of impact of pitfalls:} Using real surgical data, we experimentally quantify how these pitfalls distort performance assessment and mask critical failure modes. \end{itemize}
+Specifically, this work makes the following key contributions to the safe clinical adoption of surgical AI: \begin{itemize} \item \textbf{Consensus-based catalog of validation pitfalls:} We introduce a comprehensive, structured single point of access for pitfalls in the validation of surgical AI.
+The catalogue is organized along the validation pipeline (data, metric selection and configuration, metric aggregation and reporting) and links each pitfall to potential consequences and real-world risks.
+It resulted from a combined approach including a literature review, agentic internet research, and a consensus-driven expert process. \item \textbf{Evidence for high occurrence of pitfalls:} A systematic literature review provides empirical evidence that these pitfalls frequently occur in current surgical AI studies, including widespread reliance on frame-wise validation and naive aggregation strategies that ignore the temporal and hierarchical structure of surgical video data. \item \textbf{Experimental demonstration of pitfall impact:} Using surgical data, we experimentally quantify how these pitfalls distort performance assessment, mask critical failure modes, and affect uncertainty estimates and algorithm rankings. \item\textbf{Practical, pitfall-specific best practices:} Building on the identified pitfalls and supporting evidence, we derive expert-consensus best practices to support more robust validation practice and reporting in surgical AI based on a multi-stage Delphi process. \end{itemize}